 2. Make Your Lists

 Once you’ve chosen your recipes, make a master ingredient list of all the ingredients you need for that week.
 Then cross off everything on the list you already have in the house.
 What’s left over is your grocery list.
-Keep your pantry stocked with a selection of sauces to add quick, convenient, and delicious flavor to whatever you’re making.
+Keep your pantry stocked with a selection of meal mixes to add quick, convenient, and delicious flavor to whatever you’re making.

 3. Prep for the Week